Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 }
 ```

-We add a token in local storage to keep track of the session id.
+Add a token in local storage to keep track of the session id.
 This token will be used to identify the cart corresponding to the user.

 ```typescript
 // Check if the token is set in localStorage